tomytzhou/eep-assembler/README.md

 ## Version History

 ### v1.1
-* Now supports the entire EEP1 instruction set.
+* Now supports the entire EEP1 instruction set
-* Added some basic error detection.
+* Added some basic error detection
+* Support for bracketed addresses and 0 as an unused line
 ### v1.0
-* The EEP1 assembler currently only supports the EEP0 instruction set.
+* The EEP1 assembler currently only supports the EEP0 instruction set